Homomorphisms between XL-type Artin groups: Introduction

 \textit{Step 4:} We generalise the previous step to the case where $\Gamma$ admits separating edges (but no cut-vertex).
 The graph $\Gamma$ decomposes as a union of chunks.
 The pattern of intersection of these chunks is encoded in a tree.
 One can thus use results from previous steps to deal with individual chunks.
 Moreover, one can use certain edge-twists isomorphisms to control the passage from one chunk to an adjacent one.
 This allows us to prove Theorem~\ref{thm:cohopf_XXXL_characterisation} in Section~\ref{sec:coHopf}, and Theorem~\ref{thm:Aut_generating_set} in Section~\ref{sec:Aut}.

 \paragraph{Generalisations and necessity of the hypotheses.}

-The results proved in this article for XXXL-type Artin groups hold more generally for large-type Artin groups of hyperbolic type, as soon as one can prove the corresponding Cycle of Standard Trees Property~\ref{def:cycle_standard_trees_property} mentioned in Step 2 above for larger classes of Artin groups.
+The results proved in this article for XXXL-type Artin groups hold more generally for XL-type Artin groups, as soon as one can prove the corresponding Cycle of Standard Trees Property~\ref{def:cycle_standard_trees_property} mentioned in Step 2 above for larger classes of Artin groups.
 We thus ask:

 \begin{question} Does the Cycle of Standard Trees Property~\ref{def:cycle_standard_trees_property} hold for large-type Artin groups? \end{question}

 We now give some examples to illustrate why some of the hypotheses that appear in Theorem~\ref{thm:structure_hom} cannot be removed.